yogawithivana/yogawithivana.github.com/source/yoga-meditation-stamford-hill-springfield-tottenham/index.markdown

       <h2>Saturday morning yoga</h2>

-<p>The class is focusing on realigning and gently strengthening the body from inside out - combining yoga, mindfulness and restorative exercise.
+<p>Gentle, soothing yoga in the morning sun.
+The class is focusing on restoring natural alignment and strengthening the body from inside out - combining mindfulness, movement and breath inquires.
 Suitable for any level of ability.</p>

     <p>Price: £50 for 5 classes or £12 drop in</p>

-    <p>Saturdays 11 am - 12 noon</p>
+    <p>Saturdays 11 am - 12:15</p>

 	<p>Address:</br>